 Muzaffarnagar riots, 2013.
 In towns near the city of Muzaffarnagar, more than sixty people were killed in clashes that broke out between Hindus and Muslims after two Hindu men died in an altercation with Muslim men.
 An estimated fifty thousand people, most of them Muslim, fled the violence; many lived in relief camps for months, and some never returned home.

 Anti-Muslim mobs.
-In recent years, large-scale outbreaks of violence have rarely erupted, but random attacks on Muslims frequently occur.
-Hindu mob attacks have become so common that India’s Supreme Court warned that they could become the “new normal.”
+Hindu mob attacks have become so common in recent years that India’s Supreme Court warned that they could become the “new normal.”
 One of the most common forms of anti-Muslim violence is vigilante groups attacking people rumored to trade or kill cows, which many Hindus believe are sacred.
 At least forty-four people, most of them Muslims, have been killed by these so-called cow protection groups, according to a 2019 Human Rights Watch report.
 Muslim men have also been attacked after being accused of “love jihad,” a term used by Hindu groups to describe Muslim men allegedly trying to seduce and marry Hindu women to convert them.
 Hundreds of Muslim men have been arrested for violating anti-conversion laws that several BJP-led states passed in an effort to prevent love jihad.

 New Delhi clashes, 2020.
-In March, violence broke out as Muslims and others protested the Citizenship Amendment Act in New Delhi.
+Violence broke out as Muslims and others protested the Citizenship Amendment Act in New Delhi.
 Around fifty people were killed, most of them Muslim, in the capital city’s worst communal violence in decades.
-Some BJP politicians helped incite the violence, and police reportedly did not intervene [PDF] to stop Hindu mobs from attacking Muslims.
+Some BJP politicians helped incite the violence, and police reportedly did not intervene to stop Hindu mobs from attacking Muslims.
 A 2021 Human Rights Watch report found that authorities had not investigated police complicity, while they had charged more than a dozen protesters.

-Critics say that BJP officials have ignored recent violence.
+Critics say that BJP officials have ignored recent violence against Muslims.
 “During Modi’s first five-year term, there were continuous attacks on Muslim individuals, which kind of made the community feel under siege,” says Ghazala Jamil, an assistant professor at Jawaharlal Nehru University in New Delhi.
 “The idea was that if you were a Muslim, you were liable to be attacked anywhere, anytime.”
 Hate speech and misinformation spread online have also encouraged violence against Muslims.
-Amid the coronavirus pandemic, calls to boycott Muslim businesses [PDF] flourished online, with commenters blaming Muslims for spreading the virus.

 Who wants to preserve India’s secularism?